Markus Solbach

-Markus Solbach (born August 26, 1991, in Dormagen) is a German baseball pitcher who is a free agent.
+Markus Solbach (born 26 August 1991) is a German former professional baseball pitcher.
 The right-hander is also active for the German national baseball team.
 He played for Team Germany in the 2019 European Baseball Championship, in which they came in sixth.
+He is currently a coach for the Bonn Capitals of the Baseball-Bundesliga.

 Career

 Minnesota Twins

-Solbach's baseball career started at the Pulheim Gophers, where he played until 2011 as a pitcher, before he signed a professional contract with the Minnesota Twins organization on February 19, 2011.
+Solbach's baseball career started at the Pulheim Gophers, where he played until 2011 as a pitcher, before he signed a professional contract with the Minnesota Twins organization on 19 February 2011.
 He made his professional debut with the rookie-level GCL Twins, where he posted a 3–3 record and 1.91 ERA in 15 games.
 He remained with the team for the 2012 season as well, posting a 5.82 ERA with 14 strikeouts in 17.0 innings of work.
 Solbach began the 2013 season with the GCL Twins, but was released in late July, after logging a 0.96 ERA in five games.

 Windy City ThunderBolts

-On July 19, 2013, Solbach signed with the Windy City ThunderBolts of the independent Frontier League.
+On 19 July 2013, Solbach signed with the Windy City ThunderBolts of the independent Frontier League.
 Solbach posted a 5–1 record and 3.27 ERA in 10 games with the team to finish the 2013 season.
 He began the 2014 season with the team, recording a 0.86 ERA in his first three games.

 Arizona Diamondbacks

-On June 2, 2014, Solbach's contract was purchased by the Arizona Diamondbacks organization.
+On 2 June 2014, Solbach's contract was purchased by the Arizona Diamondbacks organization.
 He split the remainder of the year between the rookie-level Missoula Osprey, the Low-A Hillsboro Hops, and the Single-A South Bend Silver Hawks, accumulating a 6–6 record and 4.03 ERA in 16 games between the three teams.
 Solbach split the 2015 season between the Single-A Kane County Cougars and the High-A Visalia Rawhide, pitching to a cumulative 11–6 record and 3.40 ERA with 73 strikeouts in 150.2 innings of work.
-On March 28, 2016, Solbach was released by the Diamondbacks organization.
+On 28 March 2016, Solbach was released by the Diamondbacks organization.